Service

 6. After recognition is issued, the funds are officially treated as capital for operations.

-IV.
-Post-Setup & Taxation
+Post-Incorporation Operations & Taxation

 Q1.
-What must we handle after incorporation?
+What needs to be done after company incorporation?

 Q2.
 What are the main taxes in Taiwan?